Choose a Category to Easily Find the Answers to Your Charter Questions:

 No. You should bring properly sized life jackets to fit any children in your crew, as well as netting that can be attached to lifelines.

-Due to COVID-19 we have temporarily stopped providing our loaner masks and snorkels.
+Due to COVID-19 we have stopped providing our loaner masks and snorkels.
 Fins are still available to borrow in adult sizes.

 We work with several local shops to provide SCUBA and other water sports equipment.
 You will be able to reserve this equipment during the charter reservation process.
 Speak to your Charter Sales team member for a list of available equipment to rent.